-Lots of our favorite summer activities are off-limits in the winter unless we commute to an indoor facility.
+Lots of our favorite summer activities are off-limits on these cold winter days unless we commute to an indoor facility.
 Luckily, dancing can be done anywhere.
 And dancing is a perfect way to stay in shape and lift your spirits when the chilly temperatures bring you down.

 Dance doesn’t require strict supervision for you to get a great workout.
 All you have to do is follow your body and your impulses in whatever direction they take you.